SALT Microfinance Solutions

 SALT updates and stories

 Many Haitians thought they couldn’t save money.
 That is, until they applied the practical teaching from SALT microloan meetings.
-Now, the realization that they are able to save is giving Haitians hope for the future.
-This hope gets them out of bed in the morning and...read more
+Now, the realization that they are able to save is giving Haitians hope for the future.read more

 Many parents across the globe are driven by a dream and hope to give their children more opportunities than they had themselves.
 But for more than 700 million people in the world who live on an income of less than $2 a day, it’s hard to accomplish that dream.
 Amolik...read more